4 min read

 Circling back to the advancement of the digital world having an impact on Indigenous languages, the digital world may also play an important role in saving languages.
 Language and keyboard apps are being developed that help users learn common words and phrases.
 First Peoples Cultural Council on their FirstVoices page has apps available to help reclaim and revitalize 13 Indigenous languages.

-Efforts to preserve and revitalize Indigenous languages is a race against time as fluent speakers pass on.
+Efforts to preserve and revitalize Indigenous languages are a race against time as fluent speakers pass on.
 But, there are actions and developments underway to preserve and revitalize some Indigenous languages.

 Vocalize your support for the Truth and Reconciliation Commission’s call to action for language by reading the Indigenous Languages Act and staying abreast of the response to the Act.
 Are Indigenous Peoples supportive of the Act?
 Do they have concerns?
 We will be sharing news articles on the Act so consider following me on social media.
 Links to my social media platforms are in the grey banner at the bottom of this page.